rr-/szurubooru/INSTALL.md

-This assumes that you have Docker and Docker Compose already installed.
+This assumes that you have Docker (version 17.05 or greater) and Docker Compose (version 1.6.0 or greater) already installed.

 ### Prepare things